Friday, January 23, 2026

 The sleepy plantation town of Kerling on the way to the foothill of the Titiwangsa mountains.

 We drove passed what was probably the most beautiful part of the journey at the Selangor Reservoir area which offered open vistas of the lake and the surrounding mountains.
-A picture stop is very hard to resist here.
+A photo stop is very hard to resist here.

 Overlooking the beautiful Selangor Reservoir.